-The IMO has recently undertaken a review of the provisions in the Market Rules around the administration of Reserve Capacity Security.
+The IMO notes in its Rule Change Proposal that it has recently undertaken a review of the provisions in the Market Rules around the administration of Reserve Capacity Security.
 One of the issues identified as part of this review was the treatment of Intermittent Generation Facilities and the uncertainty created around when an Intermittent Generation Facilities would be entitled to receive its security back due to the interrelationship of clauses 4.13.11A and 4.13.10(c).